Prisca (empress): Biography

 Prisca was already married and had a daughter with Diocletian when he became emperor.
 She was not granted the title of Augusta or Caesarissa but instead Nobilissima Femina.
 Lothar Wickert proposed in 1974 based on her daughter Galeria Valeria's name that Prisca's nomen gentilicium may have been Galeria.
 He also theorized that her husband picked Galerius as a son-in-law and heir because he was related to Prisca.
 An inscription on a statue base at a temple to Jupiter in Salona gives her name as Aurelia Prisca.
 Byron Waldron has proposed that the name Aurelia might have been added to Prisca's name when Diocletian and his co-emperor Maximian exchanged their respective names "Valerius" and "Aurelius" with each other, to strengthen dynastic ties.

 When her husband retired to Spalatum in 305, Prisca stayed with her daughter and son-in-law in Thessalonica.
 When Galerius died in 311, Licinius was entrusted with the care of Prisca and her daughter Valeria.
-The two women, however, fled from Licinius to Maximinus Daia.
+The two women, however, fled from Licinius to Maximinus Daza.
 After a short time, Valeria refused the marriage proposal of Maximinus, who arrested and confined her in Syria and confiscated her properties.
 At the death of Maximinus, Licinius had Prisca and her daughter killed.